Patriots strengthen team bond while practicing in Colorado

 This has been far from an ordinary week for the Patriots (7-2), who are training at the Air Force Academy (elevation 6,621 feet) to acclimatize to altitude for their trip to Mexico City’s Azteca Stadium (7,200 feet) to face the Oakland Raiders on Sunday.

-As a side benefit, it’s given the players time to hang out – a lot of time, especially in the team hotel.
+As a side benefit, it’s given the players time to hang out – a lot of time.

-While in town, they’ve visited the U.S. Olympic Training Center in Colorado Springs, while some players have taken in the zoo , along with the splendors of the nearby mountains.
-They’ve had Air Force parachute specialists drop in during practice, learned all about cadet life from Air Force coach Troy Calhoun and on Thursday were treated to an up-close falcon demonstration at Falcon Stadium.
+While in town, they’ve visited the U.S. Olympic Training Center in Colorado Springs, the zoo , the mountains, had some Air Force parachute specialists drop in during practice, learned all about cadet life from Air Force coach Troy Calhoun and on Thursday were treated to an up-close falcon demonstration at Falcon Stadium.

 All this, along with a five-game winning streak, has galvanized an already tight team.